language-technology-GC/HW4-solution/README.md

 To replicate:

-1. Create a file `APIKEY` containing your Rev.ai API key.
+1. Create a file `APITOKEN` containing your Rev.ai API key.

 2. Use [`submit.py`](submit.py) to submit jobs: